BrianCechmanek/hn_hiring/README.md

 I do not use notebooks at this time.

+## App

+A _very_ minimal streamlit app is writen to scan through the resulting posts.
+It covered my bases, so I stopped there.

 # HN Who is Hiring Post Assumptions

 - I don't think the "freelancer" or "wants to be hired" posts have any relevance